 Over the past decade, Caravaggio’s late years have come under intense study revealing many important findings.
 However, several questions remain unanswered.
 What are the precise reasons why the artist came to Malta?
 Who directed him towards the island?
 Why did the Knights support a full Papal pardon?
 What happened on his eventual return to Rome?
 Were the Knights responsible for his death?
 These subjects are still being debated.

 How Central Mediterranean Regional Caravaggism was ignored or excluded in major exhibitions and publications is another concern.
 Caravaggism is not a unified movement.
-There are important regional differences in Caravaggio’s influence
+There are important regional differences in Caravaggio’s influence on artists.

 When Caravaggio died prematurely in 1610, he had not set foot again in Rome.
 In Rome, his followers’ work had rooted itself strongly and had become so established that his death at Porto Ercole did not affect their style.
 Roman Caravaggism became the ‘mainstream’ type of Caravaggism, but the artist’s movements outside Rome, specifically in Naples, Malta, and Sicily had established other regional styles within the wider context of Caravaggism.
 These regional styles led to important and unique works of art.